ThaiTechTales/kafka/docs/07-operations-kafka-consumer-groups-reset-03.md

 ## 4. Verify the Consumer Group Status

 After resetting offsets, describe the consumer group again to verify the changes.
 There will be a lag between the current offset and the end offset, indicating that the consumer group is behind.
-This lag increased because the offset moveed backward, meaning the consumer has more messages to reprocess.
+This lag increased because the offset moved backward, meaning the consumer has more messages to reprocess.

 ```sh
 # Describe the consumer group after resetting offsets